whyboris/translate-i18n-json/README.md

 ## Recommended workflow

-There are two _modes_ in which this system works:
+Here is an easy way to conceputalize the script.
+There are two _modes_ in which this system works.
+Mode (1) always happens, mode (2) will happen in addition if you place a `json` file into the `updates` folder:

-1) You are adding or removing _new_ key/value pairs to your `json` and you want those changes to propagate to all your translations
+1) You are adding or removing _new_ key/value pairs to your `json` and you want those changes to propagate to all your translations, `npm start` and you're done.
-    - do not put any files into the `updates` folder
-2) You are _changing_ some strings (values) in the key/value pairs in your `json` and you want only those strings to be updated in all your translations
+2) You are also _changing_ some strings (values) in the key/value pairs in your `json` and you want those strings to also be updated in all your translations
     - put the original file into the `source_of_truth` folder and the updated file (with the intended text changes) into the `updates` folder

 The idea is this: you have your app/website repository with all your _i18n_ files in some folder.
 You copy all those files into this repository, putting the original language into `source_of_truth` and the rest in the `output` folder.
-When one day you have made changes to the language in your app/website repository, you copy over just the original language `json` into (1) or (2) depending on your need.
+When one day you have made changes to the language in your app/website repository, you copy over just the original language `json` into `source_of_truth` (when adding / deleting new key/value pairs) or into `updates` (when updating strings of already existing key/value pairs).

 - If you run script in _mode_ (1) copy all the `output` folder files back into your app/website repository when done
 - If you run script in _mode_ (2) _move_ the file from `updates` into `source_of_truth` and then _copy_ all the `output` files into your app/website repository when done

-This will keep the `translate-advanced` repository ready for your next updates, regardless of which mode (1) or (2) you will use.
+This will keep the `translate-i18n-json` repository ready for your next updates, regardless of which mode (1) or (2) you will use.

 _Note:_ the _mode_ is determined solely by the presense of a file in the `updates` folder.
+Mode (1) always happens, and is followed by (2) if a file is present in the `updates` folder.

 ## Expected file format